obonaventure/cnp3/book/transport/tcp.rst

   cwnd=MSS

-Furthermore when a TCP connection has been idle for more than its current retransmission timer, it should reset its congestion window to the congestion window size that it uses when the connection begins as it does not know anymore the current congestion state of th e network.
+Furthermore when a TCP connection has been idle for more than its current retransmission timer, it should reset its congestion window to the congestion window size that it uses when the connection begins, as it no longer knows the current congestion state of the network.

 .. note:: Initial congestion window

- The original TCP congestion control mechanism proposed in [Jacobson1988]_ recommended that each TCP connection begins by setting :math:`cwnd=MSS`.
+ The original TCP congestion control mechanism proposed in [Jacobson1988]_ recommended that each TCP connection should begin by setting :math:`cwnd=MSS`.
 However, in today's higher bandwidth networks, using such a small initial congestion window severely affects the performance for short TCP connections, such as those used by web servers.
 Since the publication of :rfc:`3390`, TCP hosts are allowed to use an initial congestion window of about 4 KBytes, which corresponds to 3 segments in many environments.

 .. todo example

 Thanks to its congestion control scheme, TCP adapts its transmission rate to the losses that occur in the network.
 Intuitively, the TCP transmission rate decreases when the percentage of losses increases.
-Researchers have proposed detailed models that allow to predict the throughput of a TCP connection when losses occur [MSMO1997]_ .
+Researchers have proposed detailed models that allow the prediction of the throughput of a TCP connection when losses occur [MSMO1997]_ .
 To have some intuition about the factors that affect the performance of TCP, let us consider a very simple model.
-Its assumptions are not completely realistics, but it gives us a good intuition without requiring complex mathematics.
+Its assumptions are not completely realistic, but it gives us good intuition without requiring complex mathematics.

-This model considers an hypothetical TCP connection that suffers from equally spaced segment losses.
+This model considers a hypothetical TCP connection that suffers from equally spaced segment losses.
 If :math:`p` is the segment loss ratio, then the TCP connection successfully transfers :math:`\frac{1}{p}-1` segments and the next segment is lost.
 If we ignore the slow-start at the beginning of the connection, TCP in this environment is always in congestion avoidance as there are only isolated losses that can be recovered by using fast retransmit.
 The evolution of the congestion window is thus as shown in the figure below.
 Note the that `x-axis` of this figure represents time measured in units of one round-trip-time, which is supposed to be constant in the model, and the `y-axis` represents the size of the congestion window measured in MSS-sized segments.

 .. figure:: png/transport-fig-089-c.png
    :align: center